AndresMpa/babylon/doc/bd/Postgres.md

 This is a Singleton on 'pg' module, it helps postgres to connect faster to our DB also it's easier to use than Client, client starts a new connection everytime you use it, but Pool doesn't

+## pgadmin

+This is a service just like phpmyadmin, it's really useful to handle postgres from containers, but it's a really slow service, take your time, it'll take its time